ZitaoTech/BB9900-USB_BLE_Keyboard/README.md

 There are some useful shortcuts on android phones:
 Hold blackberry key and press N to check messages.
 Hold blackberry key and press enter to go Home desktop.
-Hold alt and press tab to enter multiapp control.
+Hold alt and press tab(hang up key) to enter multiapp control.

 PS: The scroll wheel function of the trackpoad is very useful when you watch tiktok shortvideos.